emsec/hal/README.md

 ## Notes for building on macOS

 Please make sure to use a compiler that supports OpenMP.
-You can install one from e.g. Homebrew via: `brew install llvm`.
+You can install one using, e.g., Homebrew via: `brew install llvm`.

 To let cmake know of the custom compiler use following command.